Let’s take a look at endpoint security for Linux

 - Realize the benefits of Encrypting Linux Endpoints

 - See the advantages of using SecureDoc for Linux

 What is Linux Endpoint Encryption?

 Linux has built-in encryption for endpoints for several years now.
 Yet, many enterprises struggle with encryption on Linux endpoints.
-Our SecureDoc Linux solution builds on the capabilities available in Linux (such as dm-crypt), providing an overarching layer of manageability, visibility, and automation that scales at an enterprise level and facilitates compliance.
+Our SecureDoc Linux endpoint protection solution builds on the capabilities available in Linux (such as dm-crypt), providing an overarching layer of manageability, visibility, and automation that scales at an enterprise level and facilitates compliance.

 Covid-19 and Work-from-Home

 Work from home was a limited reality for some businesses, but the COVID-19 pandemic of 2020 and 2021 radically transformed where people worked.
 As governments and industry globally enforced lockdowns and limited staff movement, many organizations recognized the most (or only) viable solution was a ‘Work From Home’ model – if they hoped to sustain their operations while waiting for the Covid threat to be brought under control.

 With malware incidents on the rise by 358% in 2020, and 1 in 5 Americans touched with ransomware attacks according to a Harris poll, organizations can no longer afford to ignore cyberattack risks – on any device platform.
 Instead, they need a model that provides multiple fail-safes to strengthen their defenses against the new wave of sophisticated threats.